JoviDeCroock/JoviDeCroock/README.md

 let me introduce myself, my name is Jovi, I'd describe myself as a full stack developer.
 I'm currently employed as a Software Engineer at [Shopify](https://shopify.com).
-I occasionally blog about my work at [jovidecroock.com](https://jovidecroock.com/blog)
+I occasionally blog about things that interest me at [jovidecroock.com](https://jovidecroock.com/blog)

 I'm passionate about Open-source and maintain several projects